Announcements

 • Your presentation should cover:

-• Introduction - background and motivation, problem description
+• Introduction - background and motivation, problem description and methodology

-• Data - sources, preliminary data analysis
+• Data - basic description, exploratory data analysis (preliminary)

 • All sections scheduled for the same period will meet together.